 - Go to Extensions→Add-ons→Get add-ons

-Click on the Subscribe to Test button and subscribe to a plan of your choice, after which you’ll be able to run the test and import Amazon data to Google Sheets.
+Click on the Subscribe to Test button and subscribe to a plan of your choice, after which you’ll be able to use the API to scrape Amazon data and import Amazon data to Google Sheets.

 Click Endpoints to go back to the API Playground.
-On the left is the list of the type of data that can be retrieved.
+On the left is the list of the type of Amazon data we can scrape.

-We’ll use the /api/product/[productId] as an example to scrape data such as the product URL, images, prices, and discounts among other things.
+We’ll use the /api/product/[productId] as an example to scrape Amazon prices along with other data such as the product URL, images, and discounts among other things.

-Note: The product ID can be found in the URL of the product listing.
+Note: The product ID in Amazon can be found in the URL of the product listing.
 The alphanumeric characters following /dp/ is the product ID.

 The Optional parameters can be left blank.
 We can also use the productURL parameter in the Optional Parameters instead of using the productId in the Required Parameters to scrape the product data.